 The population in this study were employees of RSUD dr. Sayidiman Magetan, totaling 565 employees spread across rooms and installations.
-The number of samples used in this research was determined using the Slovin formula.
+Determination of the number of samples used in this research was determined using the Slovin formula.
 The following is Slovin's formula: